 You helped me solve the puzzle, and suddenly the pieces came together as if magnetized.
 Everything clicked into place.
 My past finally makes sense.
 The present still brings challenges, but now I am facing them with the right tools.
 And because of that, the future feels more hopeful.
 The explanation you gave me has brought a level of peace that I struggle to put into words.
 It affirmed something I had long felt but could never fully articulate: that I am a capable woman, and that my strengths are not diminished by my challenges.

 Thank you for not pathologizing me or reducing me to deficits or incapability.
 Thank you for honoring both my strengths and my challenges.
-Thank you for being the first psychological providers, in 51 years, who made me feel truly seen, validated, and listened to.
+Thank you for being the first psychological providers, in over 50 years, who made me feel truly seen, validated, and listened to.
 I am deeply grateful for your dedication to women and girls with autism—and for the care, respect, and understanding you bring to your work.
-From the bottom of my heart, thank you.
+From the bottom of my heart, thank you."